coderefinery/git-collaborative/_episodes/01-remotes.md

 ### Work: Non-bare repository

-- Until now we have met only non-bare repositories
+Until now we have met only non-bare repositories:

 ```shell
 $ git init  # creates a non-bare repository